30040482/Contact-Card/Timeline.md

 He was later blocked by the representative.

 However, he faced many claims from his parents and sister that he was never working and wasn’t attending school at all.
-Convinced that he was photoshopping his class schedule and student ID to avoid paying rent to his parents, his father asked his brother Muteado to contact Tiny Grey-Garcia, the president of a non-profit organization called Poor Magazine, to personally verify them herself.
+Convinced that he was photoshopping his class schedule and student ID to avoid paying rent to his parents, his father asked his brother Miguel to contact Tiny Grey-Garcia, the president of a non-profit organization called Poor Magazine, to personally verify them herself.
 Confirming their authenticity, he was able to continue studying at home while attempting to transfer to UC Berkeley.

 On a Sunday evening in June, he found himself stuck on a BART station platform.
 The coliseum station was temporarily shut down as a result of a police stand-off that resulted in officers deploying SWAT vehicles, helicopters, K-9 units, gas canisters, and police drones on a suspect that wouldn’t exit his car.